 Earthshaker is perhaps the most commonly-picked Meepo counter, and it’s easy to see why.
-His entire kit can lock Meepo down for extended periods of time, allowing his teammates to come in and burst the clones down quickly.
-If his ultimate ability Echo Slam (R) is off cooldown, he can even do this on his own provided that Meepo doesn’t have a million stat-boosting items in his inventory yet.
+His entire kit can lock Meepo down for extended periods of time.
+This allows for his teammates to come in and burst the clones down quickly.
+If his ultimate ability Echo Slam (R) is off cooldown, he can even do this on his own.
+This is only provided that Meepo doesn’t have a million stat-boosting items in his inventory yet.
 It also helps that Meepo isn’t a viable BKB carrier, which means that Earthshaker’s spells will always be effective.

 Elder Titan serves much the same role, though he is much more difficult to play than Earthshaker.
-Having long cast animations and a small micromanagement aspect can turn newbies away from him.
-Those that are comfortable with the hero will find that Echo Stomp and Earth Splitter both tear Meepo apart, especially the latter considering that it does percentage-based damage rather than a fixed amount.
-This factor is especially important given Meepo’s penchant for buying things like Heart of Tarrasque and Eye of Skadi, which give huge boosts to his health pool.
+Heroes with long cast animations and a small micromanaging can turn newbies away from him.
+Those that are comfortable with the hero will find that Echo Stomp and Earth Splitter tear Meepo apart.
+Especially the latter considering that it does percentage-based damage rather than a fixed amount.
+This factor is especially important given Meepo’s penchant for buying things like Heart of Tarrasque and Eye of Skadi.
+These two items give Meepo a huge boost to his health pool.

 Lastly, there’s Winter Wyvern, who can destroy Meepo with one spell: Winter’s Curse (R).
-Landing the spell on one of Meepo’s clones can spell doom for him and his team, since it forces his entire army and his teammates to attack the targeted clone.
+Landing the spell on one of Meepo’s clones can spell doom for him and his team.
+It forces his entire army and his teammates to attack the targeted clone.
 Neither Linken’s Sphere nor Lotus Orb are effective deterrents to this tactic either, as Winter Wyvern can simply choose to target one of the clones without the item or buff rather than Meepo himself.

 Morphling can be a huge menace in the right hands.
-As a hero with an astronomically high skill cap, he can take over Dota games if left alone and is very slippery to boot.
-His scaling is crazy thanks to the nature of Adaptive Strike (W), which can blow supports up if paired with an Ethereal Blade.
+As a hero with an astronomically high skill cap, he can take over Dota games if left alone.
+Not to mention – he is very slippery to boot.
+His scaling is crazy thanks to the nature of Adaptive Strike (W).
+And when paired with Ethereal Blade – can blow up a support.

 Good thing there’s two very solid counters to these stat-changing shenanigans.
 Ancient Apparition is one, of course, since Ice Blast instantly kills heroes whose current health goes below a certain percentage.
 Given that Attribute Shift causes Morphling’s health pool to grow, this increases the required health value at which he will shatter to Ice Blast.
 And should he choose to shift back to agility, well… pop goes the water elemental.

 If Ancient Apparition is banned or on the other team, worry not — Spirit Vessel will do just fine.
-Although it isn’t in the item’s tooltip or description, Spirit Vessel’s Release ability actually reduces the amount of current health gained per point of strength.
+Spirit Vessel’s Release ability reduces the amount of current health gained per point of strength.
 Morphling thus gets less value from shifting points to strength, making him easier to bring down with burst damage.

 Huskar is the very definition of a Dota lane dominator.
-With the stacking damage of his Burning Spear (W), he can harass his lane opponent in the mid lane to no end, as it doesn’t cost any mana at all.
-Instead, it costs four percent of his current health — which Huskar absolutely does not mind given that he gets plenty of health regeneration from Berserker’s Blood (E).
+With the stacking damage of his Burning Spear (W), he can harass his lane opponent in the mid lane to no end.
+Huskar’s Burning Spear doesn’t cost any mana so he can use it endlessly.
+Instead, it costs four percent of his current health.
+Huskar absolutely does not mind given that he gets plenty of health regeneration from Berserker’s Blood (E).

-Melee heroes, in particular, get stomped by Huskar in lane.
+Huskar gets stomped by Melee heroes in lane.
 Every time they step towards the creep wave to score last hits, his Burning Spears threaten to keep them at bay.
 With enough stacks applied, they simply cannot approach the creep wave at all.
-Picks like Ember Spirit and Dragon Knight (yes, even with the regen from Dragon Blood) will quickly find themselves basically unable to play Dota at all this way.
+Picks like Ember Spirit and Dragon Knight will quickly find themselves basically unable to play Dota at all this way.

 Countering Huskar in the lane starts with his very low base armor.
-He actually does not trade well with other ranged heroes until he hits level 3 or so, which heroes like Clinkz and Sniper can take advantage of.
-You should get aggressive in the early goings of the laning phase with these heroes — but careful, calculated aggression is required.
+He does not trade well with other ranged heroes until he hits level 3 or so.
+This makes you an easy target for heroes like Clinkz and Sniper.
+You should get aggressive in the early goings of the laning phase with these heroes.
+It’s important to remember that this is a calculated risk.
 Otherwise, you may end up giving away more health than necessary.

-As for melee heroes, some picks like Bristleback and Ember Spirit can actually buy Boots of Speed first and cut the creep wave in the middle lane, thus forcing Huskar to either deal with them or focus on scoring last hits.
-If Huskar decides on the former, his tier 1 tower is put in a precarious position after several waves.
-If he does the latter, his opponent is likely to break even in the lane at the very least, which is definitely bad for a snowball-dependent hero like him.
+As for melee heroes, some picks like Bristleback and Ember Spirit can buy Boots of Speed first and cut the creep wave in the middle lane.
+This forces Huskar to either deal with them or focus on scoring last hits.
+If Huskar decides to deal with them, he’ll put his tier 1 tower in a precarious position.
+If he does the latter, his opponent is likely to break even in the lane at the very least.
+This is bad for a snowball-dependent hero like him.

 Other counters include Ancient Apparition, Bloodseeker, and Necrophos.
-These heroes all benefit from Huskar’s on-the-edge playstyle, taking advantage of his often low current health in order to kill him instantly or cripple him severely.
+These heroes all benefit from Huskar’s on-the-edge playstyle.
+They are able to take advantage of his often low current health in order to kill him instantly or cripple him severely.
 Bloodseeker is actually a hilariously good hero against him, since Rupture damages Huskar during the Life Break animation.

 And finally, we have the bane of every new Dota player’s existence: Riki.
-Blessed with an Ultimate that provides him with permanent invisibility assuming he isn’t attacking something, Riki can baffle complete newbies with the way he can sneak up on unsuspecting heroes and prevent them from doing anything with Smoke Screen (Q).
+Blessed with an Ultimate that provides him with permanent invisibility, Riki can baffle complete newbies.
+He can sneak up on unsuspecting heroes and prevent them from doing anything with Smoke Screen (Q).

-His other two spells Blink Strike (W) and Tricks of the Trade (E) help him dish out tons of physical DPS, as well as escape danger and dodge abilities that would otherwise hinder or kill him outright.
+His other two spells Blink Strike (W) and Tricks of the Trade (E) help him dish out tons of physical DPS.
+It also works as an escape danger and dodge abilities that would otherwise hinder or kill him outright.
 Together, his kit makes him hard to pin down when his back is to the wall, and lethal when on the offensive.

 Naturally, detection counters Riki, as he relies heavily on stealth and subterfuge to engage and disengage.
-Bring Sentry Wards and plant them in areas where he is likely to be, allowing you and your team to see him coming in.
-And since Sentry Wards are invisible, he isn’t likely to know that you can even see him — which you can take advantage of by jumping him as he is unaware of the danger he’s in.
-Dust of Appearance is a more offensive alternative, and unlike Sentry Wards the true sight follows Riki rather than being dependent on sight range.
+Bring Sentry Wards and plant them in areas where he is likely to be.
+This will allow you and your team to see him coming in.
+Since Sentry Wards are invisible, Riki isn’t likely to know that you can even see him.
+This allows you to take advantage by jumping him as he will be unaware of the danger he’s in.
+Dust of Appearance is a more offensive alternative.
+Unlike Sentry Wards, the true sight follows Riki rather than being dependent on sight range.

 Heroes with natural true sight abilities are fantastic picks too.
-Slardar and Bounty Hunter come to mind first, as both of their Ultimates provide vision on Riki for as long as they’re applied.
+Slardar and Bounty Hunter are the first two heroes to come to mind.
+Both of their Ultimates provide vision on Riki for as long as they’re applied.
 This allows your team to keep track of Riki and even kill him off if you play your cards right.

-Things that root Riki to the ground are likewise very effective countermeasures — as he cannot cast Blink Strike or Tricks of the Trade while rooted.
-Rod of Atos is a general option since it’s an item that any support can buy, but the problem is that Riki can dodge the incoming projectile with a well-timed Tricks of the Trade.
+Things that root Riki to the ground are likewise very effective countermeasures.
+Riki cannot cast Blink Strike or Tricks of the Trade while rooted.
+Rod of Atos is a general option since it’s an item that any support can buy.
+The only problem is that Riki can dodge the incoming projectile with a well-timed Tricks of the Trade.
 You won’t see this very often in pubs though, since players in lower ranked games don’t usually have that kind of reaction time.

 Nevertheless, there are more reliable options like Crystal Maiden’s Frostbite, Treant Protector’s Overgrowth, and Underlord’s Pit of Malice.
-That last one in particular pairs really well with Rod of Atos, and when staggered properly Underlord can keep Riki from moving for a long time.
+That last one in particular pairs really well with Rod of Atos.
+When staggered properly, Underlord can keep Riki from moving for a long time.